apache/druid/docs/content/querying/multi-value-dimensions.md

 ---
 # Multi-value dimensions

 Druid supports "multi-value" string dimensions.
 These are generated when an input field contains an array of values instead of a single value (e.e.
 JSON arrays, or a TSV field containing one or more `listDelimiter`/`multiValueDelimiter` characters).
+The `listDelimiter` is a common delimiter of all the dimension, and the default value is "\u0001".

 The `multiValueDelimiter` is a map of dimension->delimiter pairs, it can specify the delimiter of each dimension.